A Guide to Niagara’s Icewine

 Curated food pairings range from Icewine-inspired and infused bisques, soups and stews to tarts, ice cream and gelatos.
 Savour wine country poutine from 13th Street Winery, a taro potato puff and mango sauce from Alvento Winery, Creekside Estate Winery’s beef chili, Icewine glazed buffalo chicken sliders from De Simone Vineyards, spicy pakoras from Flat Rock Cellars and Henry of Pelham’s bacon quiche.
 Save room for the creamy, mouth-watering crème brûlée from Ridge Road Estate Winery.

 Icewine and Chill

-Book Vintage Hotel’s Icewine Lovers Getaway for an Icewine-themed escape with your someone special.
-Stay at one of three boutique properties, linger over a three-course dinner with Icewine sampling, and enjoy an Icewine tasting tour at three outstanding wineries nearby.
+Book a Vintage Hotel Themed Getaway for an Icewine-themed escape.
+Stay at one of three boutique properties, linger over a three-course dinner with local Icewine sampling.
 Reif Estates was one of the pioneers in early Canadian Icewine production, their Grand Cabernet Franc is spectacular.
-Château des Charmes’ 2017 Vidal Icewine is one of the most highly regarded vintages and is well worth the visit to Niagara-on-the-Lake.
+Château des Charmes’ Vidal Icewine is one of the most highly regarded vintages and is well worth the visit to Niagara-on-the-Lake.
 Konzelmann Estate Winery’s Vidal Special Select Late Harvest has won at the Ontario Wine Awards, plus the backstory of this family-run winery is heartwarming.